 The United States has 41,692 ZIP codes.
 However, not all of them follow the standard sequential rule.
 Some are special.
 How?

 A special or unique zip code is assigned to government agencies, large-scale corporations, universities, and high-volume receivers.

 The USPS will drop all mail at that particular address, and the organization will distribute the mail to each individual.

 3. You live at a new street address

 The USPS announced in 2013 that it would no longer do door delivery to new street addresses.
 Instead, residents living in such new streets would have to receive their USPS mail in a centralized area, like the cluster or community mailboxes.

 Your residence address will differ from your mailbox if you live in such a location.
-So if you want an online store to deliver mail to your doorstep, you have to give them your house address rather than your mailing address.
+So if you want an online store to deliver mail to your doorstep, you must give them your house address rather than your mailing address.

 4. Military addresses

 A military address is a unique postal address associated with the Army, Air Force, or Navy.
 Notably, the USPS handles military mail like domestic mail.

 The USPS delivers such mail to military post offices, distributing them to individual recipients.
 It’s just another form of a unique ZIP code.
 A military address must include the unit designation and APO/FPO (Air/Army Post Office™ or Fleet Post Office Location.